lukaswoelfl/rag-chat-app/README.md

 sudo docker run -d -p 6333:6333 qdrant/qdrant:latest
 ```

-### PDF Document:
+### PDF Documents:
-Place your PDF document in the project folder and update the PDF_PATH in streamlit_app.py accordingly.
+Place your PDF documents in the project folder and update the PDF_PATH in streamlit_app.py accordingly.

 ### Run the App:
 Start the Streamlit app with: